-Australian senator faces censure for anti-immigration stance
+Teen eggs Australian senator who blames Muslims for attack

 Opposition lawmaker Penny Wong accused Anning of attempting to use the tragedy to grab attention ahead of elections in May.

 Anning only received 19 votes in the last election in 2016.
-But because of a quirk in the Australian electoral system, he was elevated to the Senate by the anti-immigration, anti-Muslim One Nation party after a court ruled that its senator, Malcolm Roberts, had not been eligible to run in election due to his dual citizenship.
+But because of a quirk in the Australian electoral system, he was elevated to the Senate by the anti-immigration, anti-Muslim One Nation party after a court ruled that its senator, Malcolm Roberts, had not been eligible to run for election due to his dual citizenship.

 Anning later defected from One Nation to another anti-immigration party, then became an independent.
 Analysts say Anning is unlikely to be re-elected as an independent candidate in May.